-(a) Written Notice of Change of Address, Phone, and Email Address.
+- (a) Written Notice of Change of Address, Phone, and Email Address.
 ECF filers shall comply with Local Bankruptcy Rule 5005-1(a)(3) to accomplish changes of address, telephone number and email address, and shall not file a document or pleading with the court.
-A written nNotices of changes of address, telephone number, and email address for non-ECF filers must be filed with the court in writing within 14 days of the effective date and served on the trustee, parties requesting special notice, and all parties to any adversary proceeding.

-(b) Conclusive Address.
+A written notice of change of address, telephone number, and email address for non-ECF filers must be filed with the court and served on the trustee, parties requesting special notice, and all parties to any adversary proceeding. - (b) Conclusive Address.
 The address, telephone number, and email address of a party or his or her attorney, as noted on the first pleading filed by that party or attorney or as changed in accordance with subparagraph (a), shall be conclusively presumed to be the last known address, telephone number and email address of said party or attorney.